jdnarvaez/modernizing-a-monolith/README.md

-# modernizing-a-monolith
-Cerner DevCon 2019 Presentation
+Presentation for Cerner DevCon 2019